Electroweak phase transition with the confinement scale of the strong sector or dilaton in the minimal composite Higgs model: Review on the minimal composite Higgs model

 \section{Review on the minimal composite Higgs model}

 Unlike the SM, where the Higgs doublet is initially unknown, in the CHM it is created by another symmetry breaking.
-Therefore, when studying the CHM, we need to specifically determine the vacuum state in order to specifically analyze the breaking of $\mathcal G\to\mathcal H$ before the electroweak breaking occurs.
+Therefore, when studying the CHM, we need to specifically determine the vacuum state to analyze the breaking of $\mathcal G\to\mathcal H$ before the electroweak symmetry breaking occurs.

 In general, the group $\mathcal G$ has a Lie group algebra generated by generators $T^A$. $T^A$ is divided into two parts: the unbroken generators $T^a$ ($a=1...\dim[\mathcal H]$) are the Lie algebraic basis of the group $\mathcal H$, and the broken generators $\widehat T^{\hat a}$ ($\hat a=1...\dim[\mathcal G/\mathcal H]$).
 From this, a vacuum configuration of the composite part $\vv F$ can be chosen such that